Neurochemical Modulation of Cardiorespiratory Control (NMCC) Lab

-"We are committed to advancing research in neurocardiorespiratory regulation, specifically exploring how hypoxia influences brainstem circuits and their impact on cardiovascular and respiratory control."
+"We advance research on neurocardiorespiratory regulation, exploring brainstem circuits and neurotransmitter modulation's impact on cardiovascular and respiratory control."

 Recent Publications